Workshop with prof. Nidhi Dandona at Sushant School of Art and Architecture, Gurgaon, India, 2016.

 Program [416K] pdf

-Guest professor and co-organizer of a two days workshop (role play) with Fredrik Fritzson on the occasion of the 40th anniversary of the School of Architecture at Faculty of Engineering, Lund University, Sweden.
+Workshop with Fredrik Fritzson on the occasion of the 40th anniversary of the School of Architecture at Faculty of Engineering, Lund University, Sweden, 2004.

 Participants are divided into teams of 20 participants each.
 The task of each team is to develop a model for a gated community.
 This is done in the format of a role-play which simulates the complexity and the dynamics of a controversial planning project.